MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

-   // Return each word detected in the image and the position bounding box around each word with the confidence level of each word
+   // Find individual words in the line